thunderbird89/esf/stories/story-knock-knock.md

 > "I'm talking about Earth," Chen confirmed.
 She activated the station-wide comm.
 "All senior staff to Operations immediately.
 This is not a drill.
 I repeat, this is not a drill."

 Within three minutes, the operations center filled with personnel.
 Her XO, Lieutenant Commander James Rodriguez.
 Chief Engineer Patricia O'Connor.
 Intelligence Officer Captain David Sung.
 Tactical Coordinator Major Elena Petrov.
-And two others—the station's AI liaisons, Lieutenant Sarah Martinez and Commander Thomas Reeves.
+And two others - the station's AI liaisons, Lieutenant Sarah Martinez and Commander Thomas Reeves.

 > "Priority message from Xenari Fleet Command," Chen said without preamble.
 "Ryzak incursion expected within eighteen to thirty-two hours.
 Two combat groups.
 Thirty-four vessels including carriers and battleships."